Vadym79/DevOpsGuruWorkshopDemo/README.md

  3.3) Click on the "Test" button and check that the result was HTTP 200.
 Also go into the DynamoDB ProductTable and check the created items there

 4) Create some other products.
-Make sure that the value in the Path {id} matches the "id" value in the "Request Body"
+Make sure that the value in the Path {id} exactly matches the "id" value in the "Request Body"

 ## Install Hey Tool for the Load Test

-Go to AWS Cloud Cloud9 Service and click "create envirnonment" with the name like serverlessdays-hamburg-devops-guru-workshop and agreeing upon other default configutation (e.g. t2.micro instance).
+Go to AWS Cloud Cloud9 Service and click "create environnment" with the name like serverlessdays-hamburg-devops-guru-workshop and agreeing upon other default configutation (e.g. t2.micro instance).

 Cloud9 environment has AWS CLI, AWS SAM and Go (required for running the Hey tool)